Key Stage 2

 We have suitably high and realistic expectations putting inclusive teaching and ensuring a pupil centred approach at the heart of our department.

-Within KS2 we continue to follow the National Curriculum, engaging the children through a range of interesting, exciting and motivating termly topics.
+Within KS2 we are preparing our environment for the New Curriculum, engaging the children through a range of interesting, exciting and motivating termly topics.
 All our children learn through multi-sensory activities with particular emphasis on having fun and working with peers.
 As a Key Stage we create a Termly plan together which allows for efficient fluid teaching throughout the year.
 Outdoor learning features within our weekly curriculum, providing the children with opportunities to acquire a range of new skills and also to transfer and develop existing skills.

 Weekly assemblies are a time for celebrating the children’s achievements.
 We have a ‘Seren yr Wythnos’ for each class within the Key Stage and it is an opportunity to positively reinforce good behaviour, attitude and progress.